 Directed by a woman (Linda Hassani) who is seemingly from another planet, DARK ANGEL (no relation to the TV series starring Jessica Alba) has a bit of a space cadet glow, kind of like MY SO-CALLED LIFE if Angela Chase was a demoness looking to find herself in the world above her Hell home, etc. Charles Band's Full Moon company utilized beautiful Romanian architecture and painterly craftsman lighting to overcome the relative lack of CGI or budget, towards turning this into a sweet 'so wrong it's right' dusty-dream theater fairy tale ala LEMORA: A CHILD'S TALE OF THE SUPERNATURAL or VALERIE AND HER WEEK OF WONDERS.
-Veronica (Angela Featherstone) feels called to the surface --Hell ain't enough,--which so annoys her traditionalist Satan father (Nicolas Worth) he's motivated to shout in her face in spittle-flecked hysteria of the sort only Nicolas Worth (so chilling as the psycho in DON'T ANSWER THE PHONE) can provide, flogging and striking her, and motivating her upwards.
-She escapes and finds her way through the woeful city to the above one (supposedly North America), romancing a young handsome doctor and wandering around the crime-ridden park at night ripping spinal columns out of rapists and racist cops and feeding their impure hearts to her dog, Hellraiser.
-When Veronica's about to do a number on someone, her eyes glow green or red.
-We learn that Hell is owned and operated by God and that the Devil still bows and scrapes when angels drop off memos.
+Veronica (Angela Featherstone) feels called to the surface, strictly forbidden the demon set by their Angel employers.
+Dad's so upset he's motivated to shout in her face in spittle-flecked hysteria of the sort only Nicolas Worth (so chilling as the psycho in DON'T ANSWER THE PHONE) can provide, flogging and striking her, and generally driving her from his door.
+She escapes with her dog Hellraiser and together they wind up cleaning up an surface city.
+Romancing a young handsome doctor and wandering around the crime-ridden park at night ripping spinal columns out of rapists and racist cops and feeding their impure hearts to her dog, Hellraiser.
 Soon she hooks up with an ER doctor whose karmic balance is strong clearly due to all his selfless healing work, and who's hot and has a nice studio loft apartment for her to move right in.

 |"To turn away from evil is to be an accomplice to evil"|